ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 (i.e., same manufacturer's serial number, signed by the same manufacturer's key), but containing the device's unique AK public key instead of the DevID public key.

-\[Editor's Note: does this require an OID that says the key is known by the CA to be an Attestation key?]
+The TCG document TPM 2.0 Keys for Device Identity and Attestation {{Platform-DevID-TPM-2.0}} specifies OIDs for Attestation Certificates that allow the CA to mark a key as specifically known to be an Attestation key.

 These two keys and certificates are used together: